alfredomova/greenhouseWebInterface/README.md

 # Greenhouse Web Interface

-Web interface to control Fan, Water pump and Lights in a greenhouse, also to check temperature, barometric pressure & humidity.
+Web interface to control Fan, Water pump and Lights in a greenhouse, also to check temperature, barometric pressure & humidity, this data is stored in a Mongo database (https://www.mongodb.com/).
+All this running on a Raspberry Pi (https://www.raspberrypi.org/).

 Frameworks/APIs used:
   - WebIOPi : http://webiopi.trouch.com/